To use this feature, you must be signed in as a G Suite super admin or as an admin with the Admin quality dashboard access privilege.

 Meeting Information View

-Shows information about the meeting, such as the meeting code, the start and end and duration, the organizer’s email, and the average rating of the meeting.
+Information about the meeting, such as the meeting code, duration, and organizer’s email.

 Meeting Participants View